Australia jobs surge in salve to unemployment fears

 The result should help soothe Australians' growing worries about unemployment following recent announcements of job losses at a number of high profile firms.

-"We have an RBA rate rise pencilled in for November and ... by then we'll see much more consistent increases in employment in the 20,000-30,000 a month bracket."
+"We have an RBA rate rise penciled in for November and ... by then we'll see much more consistent increases in employment in the 20,000-30,000 a month bracket."

 The pick-up in hiring would be a pleasant surprise to the Reserve Bank of Australia (RBA) since it had expected unemployment would rise gradually right through 2014.